jeremyong/cpp_nn_in_a_weekend/doc/DOC.md

 This is why in practice, we will generally seek to minimize the cross entropy between $p$ and a predicted distribution $q$, which by extension will minimize the Kullback-Leibler divergence as well.

 Now, we have the tools to know if our model is succeeding or not!
-Given an estimation, say,
+Given an estimation of a sample's label as before:

 $$M(\mathbf{I}) = \left[0, 0, 0.5, 0.5, 0, 0, 0, 0, 0, 0\right]$$